 8. Get feedback

-Last but not least, study how your team’s handling Salesforce and gain feedback from your users by conducting a survey (you can download a template here!).
+Last but not least, study how your team’s handling Salesforce and gain feedback from your users by conducting a survey.
 Ask your team to rate things such as their expertise with Salesforce, what tools they’ve used, the frequency and quality of training communication, and how they’ve personally benefited from using Salesforce.

 This will help you discover their pain points and help you make adjustments as needed.
 But this is not a one and done activity.
 Make sure you continue to ask your team for their honest feedback– this will help you improve and optimize your investment as needed.

 Currently struggling with to get your team oriented and onboarded with Salesforce?
-Don’t hesitate to call us directly at (305) 814 -7597 or say firstname.lastname@example.org.
-We’d be more than happy to answer your questions and customize the right training program for you.
+Don’t hesitate to email us at email@example.com.
+We at SkyPlanner will be more than happy to answer your questions and help you to customize the right training program for you.